How Do You Harvest Honey: The Ultimate Guide

 Q: What is the best time of year to harvest honey?

-Q: How much honey can I expect to harvest from one hive?
+Q: How much honey can they expect from on hive?

-A: Yes, it's normal for honey to crystallize over time.
-To use crystallized honey, place the jar in a bowl of hot water and stir until the honey becomes liquid again.
+A: To use crystallized honey, place the jar in a bowl of hot water and stir until the honey becomes liquid again.